Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 Each pointing uses slitlets of 3 shutters, with the 3-point nod.
 To provide additional pixel diversity and some dithering in the spectral direction, we design 3 sub-pointings for each pointing, typically separated by 3-5 shutters in the dispersion direction and 1-2 shutters in the spatial direction such that the optimal common coverage of the highest priority targets in all three dithered pointings is achieved.
 This results in the target light from a given wavelength for the majority of sources appearing in up to 9 pixel locations.
 As described earlier, there are actually 2 MSA designs for each sub-pointing (6 in total) because we use a separate configuration for the prism relative to that of the gratings.
 Each integration uses NRSIRS2 readout with 19 groups, yielding 1400 second apiece.
 We conduct two integrations per exposure.
 For the gratings, this means that each nod location is visited only once for 2 consecutive integrations.
 For the prism, the telescope repeats the nodding 4 times, with 2 integrations per time.

-As discussed in \S~\ref{sec:msa}, it is inevitable that not all targets can be placed on all three sub-pointings, even though this is our preference.
+As discussed in \S~\ref{sec:msa}, it is inevitable that not all targets can be placed on all three sub-pointings, even though this is our preference for high-priority targets.
 We accept this and fill in some targets with only 1 or 2 sub-pointings.
 Using a smaller dither step increases the ability to repeat targets.
+For lower priority targets, we prefer to change targets between sub-pointings, so as to maximize the number of distinct objects, as described in \citet{bunker23r}.

 This part of JADES is an investment of 145 hours and results in 111 prime open-shutter hours, a utilization of 76\%.
 The exceptional line-flux sensitivity achieved as a function of wavelength is shown in Figure \ref{fig:ns_depth}.